ryan4yin/nix-config/README.md

 See [./hosts](./hosts) for details of each host.

+See [./Virtual-Machine.md](./Virtual-Machine.md) for details of how to create & manage KubeVirt's Virtual Machine from this flake.

 ## Why NixOS & Flakes?

 Nix allows for easy-to-manage, collaborative, reproducible deployments.
 This means that once